Yellow Face (play): Plot summary

 DHH then writes the play Face Value, based partly on the Miss Saigon controversy, and casts Marcus G. Dahlman as one of the lead Asian roles in his play.
 DHH is at first convinced that Marcus is part Asian but eventually realizes he is fully white.
 DHH fears he will appear hypocritical for the casting after his protest of yellow face, but is unable to fire Marcus on the basis of his race.
 DHH has him adopt the name "Marcus Gee" and tells the public that Marcus has Eurasian ancestry as a Jew with Siberian ancestry.
 Though their deception is successful, Face Value receives negative reviews and closes in previews, losing $2 million.
 DHH tries to move on, but he later discovers that Marcus has continued playing his role as an Asian in all parts of his life, acting in Asian roles and becoming an activist for Asian American rights.
 This angers DHH, who views him as an "ethnic tourist".

 The play further explores DHH's relationship to his father, HYH, and the relationship of the Chinese American community to America.
 HYH is a successful immigrant who built the Far East National Bank in California.
-After contributing monetarily to political campaigns, he and others affiliated with the bank, including Wen Ho Lee, get investigated by Senator Fred Thompson, who believes they are funneling money from China to influence American politics.
-In the course of this, DHH and Marcus get implicated as Chinese collaborators.
+After contributing monetarily to political campaigns, he and others affiliated with the bank, including Wen Ho Lee, are investigated by Senator Fred Thompson, who believes they are funneling money from China to influence American politics.
+In the course of this, DHH and Marcus are implicated as Chinese collaborators.
 DHH beseeches Marcus to reveal his true identity as white, deciding he cares more about defending the Chinese American community than hiding his mistakes.
 Marcus ends his deception, and Thompson's investigation breaks down.

 DHH's father dies in 2005, having lost faith in the American Dream.
-DHH and Marcus converse after their E-mails, before DHH admits to the audience that Marcus is an entirely fictional character he created to explore messy questions about race and nationality.
+DHH and Marcus converse after their e-mails, before DHH admits to the audience that Marcus is an entirely fictional character he created to explore messy questions about race and nationality.
 At the character’s request, DHH writes Marcus a "happy ending" in which he moves to a small village in China and is eventually accepted into the community there.